IamBikramPurkait/100DaysofCode/log.md

 > ## **Day 10: 4th November, 2020**
 * **Today's Progress:**
 1. Solve some problems on the topic of LinkedList.
+2. Print Fibonacci series.
-2. Many more....
+3. Many more....

 * **Thoughts:** Today I have revised the topic of the linked list and first time start learning the basics of java.